-If you're climbing Half Dome on one of the days when permits are required (in 2011, all of them), you'll probably find a ranger posted somewhere in the vicinity of the bottom of the yellow line, and you won't be allowed past that point without a permit.
+If you're climbing Half Dome when the cables are up (the only time when you should), you'll probably find a ranger posted somewhere in the vicinity of the bottom of the yellow line, and you won't be allowed past that point without a permit.
 It would be a shame to get turned back here, because once you climb above the trees, you'll get impressive views back towards the east to Clouds Rest and the high Sierras.

 If you want to take in this view for yourself, you'll find it at Olmsted Point.
 Bring your binoculars; at Olmsted Point, Clouds Rest is the closeup star and Half Dome is several miles off.
 They weren't visible through the 300 mm telephoto lens used for this picture, but some of you probably own lenses powerful enough to see the cables from here.